 I tried these cookies at Ottolenghi

 when I was in London some time ago and fell in love.
 They are perfect.
 The balance between the oats, the almonds, the cranberries and the white chocolate is on point.
-The cranberries give them a tartness that are balanced out by the sweetness of the white chocolate.
+The cranberry gives them a tartness that are balanced out by the sweetness of the white chocolate.
 But I should stop describing and you should start making them soon.

 I slightly adapted the recipe and I used gluten free oats.
 If you want to make these cookies gluten free replace the flour by the gluten free flour mix you buy at your local store.
 It works perfectly.